Emergency Broadcast Messages

 Example of an emergency broadcast being composed.

-You can specify to send emergency broadcast messages to verified or all email from employee records.
-To avoid privacy issues, recipients only see their own name and don't see other recipient names in the distribution list.
+You can choose to send emergency broadcast messages to verified email addresses or to all email addresses from employee records.
+To avoid privacy issues, recipients only see their own name and don’t see other recipient names in the distribution list.
 Also, employees can opt out of receiving email or text messages for the Emergency Broadcast notification type in the Settings > Notifications subtab in Profile.

-Dayforce shows an error message when you click Send, and doesn’t send the emergency broadcast for the following scenarios:
+Dayforce shows an error message after you click Send if the broadcast fails to send.
+This could happen in the following scenarios:

 • If you don’t select at least one delivery method.